 Staying up to date with the latest developments in education will help to expand your theoretical knowledge and could inspire you to try new methods in your classroom.
 Join Twitter and follow people and institutions involved in teaching English as a foreign language.
 Find time to regularly go through the tweets, for example in the morning when you’re having breakfast or read them on the bus or the train on your commute.
 Include reading in your daily routine.

 You could also sign up to receive educational articles and blog post, such as this one, directly to your inbox.
-To sign up for our newsletter follow this link and fill in the form.

 Think on the go.